manyoso/haltt4llm/README.md

 check the datasets for correctness.
 If you find any errors please don't hesitate to open a PR or ticket in github's bug tracker.

-# How to test other models like Alpaca 35b or GPT4All ... ??

-The repository and script are currently setup only to test OpenAI's GPT3 and GPT3.5 as well as Alpaca Lora 7B (4bit).
-To add a new model it would only take a bit of work to edit the 'take_test.py' for instance adding other alpaca lora models or GPT4All and any additions would be greatly appreciated.

 ## Setup and install

 # Requirements